MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 `materialized` and `computed`, to opt into logging introspection data to persist. `materialized` passes the flag (if set) on to `computed`.

-If the flag is not set, the coordinator does not create the introspection tables and views described above.
+If the flag is not set, the coordinator does not create the introspection sources and views described above.
 It may still generate shard IDs and pass them to the compute controller, as this is invisible to users.

 If the flag is not set, replicas don't sink introspection data to persist.